lowRISC/lowrisc-web/site/content/docs/gsoc-2020-ideas.md

 **Summary:** Build a [sigrok](https://sigrok.org/) compatible logic analyser that can be used in FPGA.

+FPGA vendors such as Altera and Xilinx have proprietary logic analyser generators that can be used for FPGA debug.
+They allow configuration of a wide number of parameters, such as signal widths, depth of buffering and possible triggering modes (from a simple edge trigger to more complex conditions involving multiple signals over several cycles).

-Sigrok is an open source software suite for signal analysis, it supports a wide range of devices We could build a sigrok compatible logic analyser that can be used in FPGA (and potentially ASIC).
-For bonus points implement something using an existing verilog parsing framework that can let you choose signals from your hierarchy and it auto-generates the logic analyser instantiation with hierarchical paths for you plus a nice config file for the GUI tool to give you signal names etc
+Sigrok is an open source software suite for signal analysis, it supports a wide range of devices.
+This project would build an open source logic analyser generator with similar capabilities to existing proprietary solutions that is compatible with Sigrok.
+The focus would be on use for FPGA debug but it could also be used with external IO to produce a 'traditional' logic analyser or be embedded in an ASIC for post-silicon debug.

+By combining the generator with an existing verilog parsing framework a user friendly front end could be created.
+This would allow a designer to select the signals they want to capture and the necessary logic analyser would be generated with all the required wiring to feed to signals into the analyser.

 ## Implement the bit manipulation extension for Ibex